Bobby's Logo

 SYMPHONY

-This american society produced a 2x32 patches (banks A/B) cartridge named "Super ROM".
+Livewire Audio is an american society (Oceanport, New Jersey) which produced a 2x32 patches (banks A/B) DX7 cartridge named "Super ROM".

 "Super ROM" (2 soundbanks)PatchlistImage